Titanic, as the name so is the fame.

 ‘Titanic’ means of exceptional strength, size, or power.

-It’s 104 years of Titanic’s maiden voyage and sad demise.
+Today is the right time to remember Titanic’s maiden voyage and sad demise.

 It was believed that the ship would never sink but… unfortunately it sank.